Kapitän zur See (Crew 22)

 Kurt Dobratz after his patrol.

 Kurt Dobratz began his naval career in March 1922.
-He served for more than 10 years on the cruisers Hamburg and Leipzig and on the line ships Schleswig-Holstein and Hannover.
-In September 1935 he left the Kriegsmarine and was attached for the next 8 years to the Luftwaffe.
-There he was in some staff positions, but he also commanded combat units and flew 11 sorties in 1941.
+After over ten years sea time on the cruisers Hamburg and Leipzig and the battleships Schleswig-Holstein and Hannover, he was transferred to the Luftwaffe on September 1935.
+During the next eight years he served in several staff positions, but also commanded combat units, flying 11 combat sorties in 1941.

-In November 1944 he left the base at Horten, Norway for his first and only patrol, which was to become one of the most successful patrols in the last year of the war.
+In November 1944 he sailed from Horten, Norway on his first and only patrol, one of the most successful in the final year of the war.
 In January 1945 he sank four ships in Canadian waters with a total of 24,531 tons.

 One of the oldest commanders

-After his return in February 1945, he left U-1232 and became the chief of the BdU-org staff.
-During the final days of the war he was the last Kommandierender Admiral der U-Boote (Commanding Admiral of the U-boats).
-He spent 9 months in captivity after the war's end.
-When he returned to Germany he began to study law and later earned a doctorate.
+After returning to base in February 1945 he left U-1232 to became chief of staff at Bdu.
+He was the last Kommandierender Admiral der U-Boote (Admiral of U-boats) during the final days of the war.
+He then spent nine months in captivity.
+When he returned to Germany studied law, eventually earning a doctorate.